ic3software/murmurations-aggregator/docs/test-cases.md

 ### 3.3 New profile from an AP domain

-- **Context**: A new profile from an authorized domain.
+- **Context**: A new profile from an authoritative domain.
 - **Expected Result**:
   - Profile is added to `profileList`
-  - Unauthroized profiles should show up in the unauthorized profile list.
+  - Unauthoritative profiles should show up in the unauthoritative profile list.
 - **Test Steps**:
-  1. Publish a profile on a selft-built WordPress domain.
+  1. Publish a profile on a self-built WordPress domain.
   2. Update the cluster.
-  3. Verify it appears in `profileList` with `hasAuthority = 1`, and unauthroized profiles should show up in the unauthorized profile list.
+  3. Verify it appears in `profileList` with `hasAuthority = 1`, and unauthoritative profiles should show up in the unauthoritative profile list.

 ## Timestamp Synchronization